Check My Essay Free From Grammar, Plagiarism, To Quality

 5. Passive Voice

-The key thing to remember when you are writing is that you should write in the active voice.
+The key thing to remember when you are writing is that you should write in an active voice.
 This means that you should use words that state what is happening, not what someone else did.

 The passive voice is a common mistake for students just starting with English essays.
 Here are some of the common mistakes: